lochan027/failure-aware-ernie/README.md

 This submission is evaluated primarily on **ERNIE 4.5 (0.3B parameters)** fine-tuned using **LLaMA-Factory with LoRA**.
 ERNIE 3.0 results are included for ablation and comparison only.

+> **Novelty:**
+> Unlike confidence scoring or prompt-based refusal, this work fine-tunes ERNIE to *explicitly learn refusal and uncertainty as first-class behaviors*, measurable through hallucination and calibration metrics.

 ## Why This Matters

 ### The Problem: Hallucinations are Dangerous